Jiawei37/DDPG_IEHS/README.md

-Tables and Figures for the submitted paper to TII entitled "Data-Driven Optimal Joint Operation of Power Distribution and District Heating Systems under Uncertainties"
+Tables and Figures for the submitted paper to MPCE paper entitled "Optimal Joint Operation of Power Distribution and District Heating Systems via A Multi-Agent Deep Reinforcement Learning Method"